 Between World, 2019

-The exhibition was held at the Leopoldo Gotuzzo Art Museum - MALG, in Pelotas, RS, Brazil, curated by Lauer dos Santos, from September 19 to October 20, 2019.
-This cut out showed the artist's production built through her itineraries between the worlds she visited internally and geographically, revealing through the brushstrokes the free use of the painting materials and her expression.
+Curated by Lauer dos Santos, the exhibition was held at the Leopoldo Gotuzzo Art Museum - MALG, in Pelotas, Rio Grande do Sul, Brazil from September 19 to October 20, 2019.
+The selection showcased the artist's production through her itineraries between the worlds she visited internally and geographically, revealing, in the brushstrokes, a free use of painting materials and her expression.

 This exhibition shows her transit through techniques and materials - acrylic on canvas, acrylic on paper, gouache on paper, synthetic fresco on nonwoven textile - which is one of hers determining characteristics, concretize some recurring themes: portraits, self-portrait and the body as a measure and movement that unfolds on maps.
 The artist's entire narrative seems to point to the convergence of times and spaces sewn through her paths and by the different destinations adopted throughout her career and training.